bmsherman/gadts-talk/README.md

   to non-well-formed expressions; in fact, doing so causes a Haskell compiler error.
 The pattern matching failures from *Step1.hs* are now verified to be impossible.
-(NOTE: GHC currently still warns of incomplete patterns due to a bug.
+(NOTE: GHC currently still warns of incomplete patterns due to a [bug] (https://ghc.haskell.org/trac/ghc/ticket/3927).
 If you try to handle the so-called missing patterns, a compiler error will result.)
 - *Step3.hs*: An implementation with GADTs (similar to *Step2.hs*)
   together with a Parsec parser that parses in expressions of the embedded language from strings into the GADT expression language,